onedata/onedata-documentation/docs/user-guide/oneclient.md

 ![Oneclient proxy IO vs direct IO](../../images/user-guide/oneclient/oneclient-direct-proxy.png)

-By default `oneclient` will automatically try to detect if it can access storage supporting user spaces directly, which significantly improves I/O performance as all read and write operations go directly to the storage and not via the Oneprovider service.
+By default `oneclient` will automatically try to detect if it can access storage supporting user spaces directly.
 The storage access detection is performed on first `read` or `write` operation in given space, which may cause a brief increase of latency.

+> NOTE: Direct I/O mode should always be preferred if possible due to much better performance and scalability, as all `read` and `write` operations go directly to the storage and not via the Oneprovider service.

 This feature can be controlled using 2 command line options: